getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 });
 ```

-`onLoad` is a function the only the _Loader_ provides, it will be called once the SDK has been injected into the website.
-With the _Loader_ `init()` works a bit different, instead of just setting the options, we merge the options internally, only for convenience so you don't have to set the `DSN` again since the _Loader_ already contains it.
+`onLoad` is a function the only the _Loader_ provides; Loader will call it once Loader injects the SDK into the website.
+With the _Loader_ `init()` works a bit different, instead of just setting the options, we merge the options internally, only for convenience, so you don't have to set the `DSN` again since the _Loader_ already contains it.

 As explained before, the _Loader_ lazy loads and injects our SDK into your website but you can also tell the loader to fetch it immediately instead of only fetching it when you need it.
 Setting `data-lazy` to `no` will tell the _Loader_ to inject the SDK as soon as possible: